goggledefogger/smugglers-town-ai-gemini/TASKS.md

 - [x] Tune collision radius for better feel (set to 1.5m)
 - [x] Allow item transfer on collision between teammates (removed team check)
 - [x] Implement initial client-side UI design system using Tailwind CSS (panels, buttons)
+- [x] Implement user selection of MapTiler map styles (investigate client-side vs server-side setting)
+- [x] Fix vortex visual effect to appear at the precise location where the toilet was returned (scored), not at the center of the base or attached to the car

 ## In Progress Tasks